Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: Final words

-We conjecture that a similar approach could be pursued in the post-merger case through identification of quasi-normal frequencies (which would scale also with $M_{\Lambda}/m$. as described in~\cite{Maenaut:2024oci}) together with ratios of QNM amplitudes (which would contain the corresponding information of PN effects in their behavior).
-The latter however would require simulations to unearth salient features in such amplitudes connected to departures from GR, stressing once more their importance to gain crucial guidance even for a small set of (sub) theories.
+We conjecture that a similar strategy could be applied in the post-merger case by identifying the quasi-normal mode (QNM) frequencies—which also scale with $M_{\Lambda}/m$ as shown in~\cite{Maenaut:2024oci}—alongside ratios of QNM amplitudes, which would contain information of PN effects.
+However, uncovering these features would require simulations to reveal how the amplitudes change in theories beyond GR, highlighting again the vital role of simulations, even when exploring a small subset of alternative theories.